mrpaulphan/idm250/instructor_materials/assignments/final.md

     - Content and design clearing indicate the purpose of the website and it’s goal
     - Padding and Space is consistent
     - There is a clear visual hierarchy
-- Code Quality
-    Site is smartly coded using modules for repeating code segments Content is NOT STATIC and can be updated through the WordPress dashboard Code is clean.
-White spaces, comments, and proper indentation is used in the files.
 - Theme Requirements
     - Dynamic Navigation
     - Required Templates